 David Archer (b.
 1985)

-In 2015, David’s choral music won DaCapo Chamber Choir’s NewWorks Competition (Leonard Enns, director), as well as the Young Composers Competition held by the Washington D.C.-based Six Degree Singers (Rachel Carlson, director).
+In 2015, David’s “In Sweet Music” (SATB voices) won DaCapo Chamber Choir’s 2015 NewWorks Competition (Leonard Enns, director).
+His “Flame and Shadow” (SATB voices) won the 2015 Young Composers Competition held by the Washington D.C.-based Six Degree Singers (Rachel Carlson, director).

 An experienced choral musician, David has composed commissioned works for choirs including Vox Humana, and The Linden Singers of Victoria, under the direction of Brian Wismath.
 David sings as a tenor with Vancouver Cantata Singers, an acclaimed semi-professional choral ensemble.
 His music has been published by G. Schirmer, Inc. and Cypress Choral Music.

 David has appeared regularly as a solo pianist at The Magnolia Hotel & Spa in Victoria, BC, where his elegant mix of classical and jazz standards delighted travelers and locals alike.
 He has also served as a collaborative pianist for many choirs, vocalists, and instrumentalists, and church-based ensembles.
 In 2014, David performed as piano accompanist with Vancouver’s Jubilate Vocal Ensemble at the International Choral Kathaumixw, where the choir won the Elmer Eisler Award for best performance of a Canadian composition.

 David’s latest project?
 “Warehouse of Souls”, a daring mashup of choral singing and political words that reflects on the world’s largest migration in history.

 Want to commission a new piece of music?
 Contact David.